thejimbirch/catsinmyyard/wp-content/plugins/wp-to-twitter/readme.txt

 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]
 * 4.2 added compat function for mb_substr; drop mine when I drop support for 4.1
 * WP to Twitter timing bug with images?

+= 3.1.7 =

+* Bug fix: mismatched argument count in replacements caused & to be replaced with null
+* Bug fix: PHP notice on Advanced Settings screen
+* Bug fix: append/prepend fields accidentally eliminated from Tweet output in truncation rewrite

 = 3.1.6 =